Child, Youth and Vulnerable Adult Protection

 For specific definitions of child abuse and reporting procedures in your state, review the state-specific reporting instructions.

-C4SO helps congregations create a positive and healthy environment for children and students through a five-step approach, managed by a Congregation Coordinator appointed by the Rector.
+C4SO helps congregations create a positive and healthy environment for children, youth and vulnerable adults through a five-step approach, managed by a Congregation Coordinator appointed by the Rector.

 The five steps include: